cerner/fhir.cerner.com/content/millennium/r4/clinical/summary/condition.md

 * The `_revinclude` parameter may be provided with the `_id/patient` parameter.
 Example: `_id=82c1c95c-83bb-47d2-86d7-7961aa996082&_revinclude=Provenance:target`

 * When `_revinclude` is provided in a request to the closed endpoint, the OAuth2 token must include the `user/Provenance.read` scope.
 Currently `patient/Provenance.read` is not supported and hence `_revinclude` cannot be utilised for patient persona.

+* When `encounter` is provided, only encounter-dianosis will be returned for the matched encounter/s.
+No Problems/HealthConcerns are returned

 ### Headers